What is Joropo?

 Lastly, here’s a demonstration of a type of Joropo called “Periquera,” a joropo placed in major keys.
 The cuatro players and renowned musicians of C4 Trio, Hector Molina, Edward Ramirez, and Jorge Glem, take on their version of this popular Joropo:

 A genre can be described as a category for arts such as music or literature.
-This means that reggae can be considered a genre, flamenco, rock and joropo.
+This means reggae can be considered a genre, flamenco, rock, and joropo.
 Within a genre, there are also sub-genres which are slight variations of the main category.
-For example, we can have jazz and bluegrass jazz….both within the same category, but slight variations of one another.
+For example, we can have jazz and bluegrass jazz….both within the same category but slight variations of one another.

 - Dominant the Pajarillo progression with Joropo Llanero

 - Play the family of chords relating to A Minor